saeedezzati/superpower-chatgpt/README.md

 ## Utilities for ChatGPT

 ✂️ Auto Splitter: Automatically split your long input into smaller chunks and send them to ChatGPT one by one.

+🗒 Auto summarize: Using the power of auto-splitter, your long text will be summarized into a shorter version so you can ask question

 📏 Custom Conversation Width: Adjust the width of the conversation to your liking